DinoChiesa/ApigeeEdge-UE-Toggle-Deploy-From-Proxy-List/README.md

 3. There's not much UI feedback presented when deploying or undeploying - no progress and no status on failure.

-4. It's not clear it will work if you want to undeploy a revision of a proxy that is not the latest.
+4. It's not possible to deploy a revision of the proxy that is not the latest.